SovereignCloudStack/docs/docs/01-getting-started/preinstall-checklist.md

 ### Availability and Support

 - What requirements do you have for the availability of the system?
+  - How much downtime is acceptable for mainetenance tasks?
+  - What are your expectations in terms of downtimes or what downtime is just within the tolerable range for you?
+    (as you probably know, this has a significant impact on the hardware and personnel requirements)
 - What gradation or requirements are there for the elimination of problems with regard to the different types of problems?
 - Examples problem scenarios:
-  - complete loud service outage or downtime
+  - complete cloud service outage or downtime
   - performance problems
   - application problems
   - ....
-- Where should rollouts and changes to the system be tested or prepared, or does a dedicated environment make sense for t
+- Where should rollouts and changes to the system be tested or prepared, or does a dedicated environment make sense for

 ### Hardware Definition